Are you ready to earn your online nursing degree?

-According to PayScale, as of May 2021 entry-level RNs receive an average base hourly pay rate of $27.12.
+According to PayScale, as of April 2022 entry-level RNs receive an average hourly rate of $28.
 RNs who enter the field with BSNs earn higher hourly pay than those with nursing diplomas or ADNs.
-Early-career RNs with four years or less experience earn an average of $28.70 an hour, including bonuses, overtime, and other compensation.
+Early-career RNs with four years or less experience earn an average of $29 an hour, including bonuses, overtime, and other compensation.

 Do nurses make six-figure salaries?

 RN salary rates have climbed significantly in recent years, with APRNs receiving the highest increases.
-Nurses who obtain APRN specializations and board certifications can earn median salaries well over six figures, depending on where they work.
-According to BLS salary data, nurse anesthetists earn over $230,000 a year in Oregon, Wisconsin, and Wyoming.
+Nurses who obtain APRN specializations and board certifications can earn median salaries that are six figures, depending on where they work.
+According to BLS salary data, nurse anesthetists earn annual average salaries over $200,000.

 Learn More About Registered Nursing